Amalda benthicola

 Amalda benthicola is a species of sea snail, a marine gastropod mollusk in the family Ancillariidae.

 Description

-Amalda benthicola is a small mollusk.
+Amalda benthicola is a small mollusk, its height reaching 22 mm.
 They were first discovered by R. K. Dell in 1956.

 Distribution

+This marine species is endemic to New Zealand and occurs off southern South Island, Auckland and the Chatham Islands, at depths between 350 m and 600 m.